hubble reveals creation

 1,500 light-years from Earth

-The Horsehead Nebula and the Flame Nebula (left) in the constellation Orion are favorite telescope targets for amateur observers.
-(Credit: Stephanh/Wikimedia Commons)
+These Hubble images of the Horsehead Nebula and the Flame Nebula (left) in the constellation Orion are favorite telescope targets for amateur observers.
+(Credit: Stephan/Wikimedia Commons)

 Copy this link and share The Story of Hubble with a friend.